vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-import-products.md

 }
 [/block]
 2. Store team uses the [Google sheet method](https://github.com/vtex-apps/google-import) or Admin to manually enrich the imported catalog information, assigning the correct categories to each product in the **Integration** category.
-[block:callout]
-{
-  "type": "danger",
-  "body": "Make sure the **Integration** category is inactive, so that the incomplete products are not displayed in the store."
+>❗ Make sure the **Integration** category is inactive, so that the incomplete products are not displayed in the store.
-}
-[/block]

 #### Backend provides categories

 Information availability: